cbrightly/content/nautilus/wiki/bitcoin_basics_en.md

 All bitcoin transactions are recorded permanently on a publicly-visible ledger called the ‘blockchain’.
 A copy of the blockchain exists on every node in the bitcoin network.

 Bitcoin can be used by anyone in the world, at any time, with access to an internet-connected computer or smartphone.
-Users can send or store bitcoins with software apps known as 'wallets', or store them completely offline on paper or in hardware-based wallets (see Challenger Deep's [wallets section](LINK) for more information.
+Users can send or store bitcoins with software apps known as 'wallets', or store them completely offline on paper or in hardware-based wallets (see Kaiko's [wallets section](LINK) for more information.

 Currently, bitcoins have a number of uses.
 They can be spent as money at online and physical merchants that accept them, or as payment between people.
 They often serve as an investment or as speculative instruments by currency traders.
 A number of uses for bitcoin and its blockchain are emerging that do not concern money at all – such as registration of asset ownership, or contracts.